Jako/CronManager/docs/usage.md

 php /path/to/your/modx/installation/assets/components/cronmanager/cron.php
 ```

+!!! note "Binary path of the php command"

+    The php command often has to be replaced with a version specific php binary
-!!! note "This depends on your hosting"
+    path like `/usr/bin/php8.2-cli`.
+This depends on your hosting and a hosting

-    In some cases this command needs some modifications (i.e. the path to a
-    version specific php file).
-Please discuss this with your hosting provider.
+    administrator can help you to get the right path.

 The cron connector could also be called as an external webcronjob using the
 following url: